Payment and installment plans continue to gain popularity, and for good reason.

 - NFTs

-Whatever your unique business and customer base looks like, take the time to review Stripe’s buy now, pay later partner offerings to ensure they are a good fit.
+Whatever your unique business and customer base, take the time to review Stripe’s buy now, pay later partner offerings to ensure they are a good fit.

-Partnering with Stripe, Checkout Page allows sellers to offer a payment or installment plan to their customers — and we do things a little differently!
+As a trusted Stripe partner, Checkout Page allows sellers to offer their customers a payment or installment plan—and we do things a little differently!

-Our payment plan uses Stripe’s subscription service to put our customers in the driving seat when it comes to creating a plan that fits best for their product and customer base.
+Our payment plan uses Stripe’s subscription service to put our customers in the driving seat when it comes to creating a plan that fits their product and customer base best.

 Unlike buy now, play later plans, with Checkout Page, there are: